StanfordPL/x64asm/lib/README.txt

-This file is here as a placeholder.
+This empty file is a placeholder.
-Git won't let you check in an empty folder.
+Git doesn't allow empty folders.